philamp/jellygrail/README.md

 #### 3.2/ Upgrade

-Run the bash script:
+Make sure you're back in the root ``.`` folder where _PREPARE.SH_ is located and run:
 ````
 sudo chmod u+x PREPARE.SH
 sudo ./PREPARE.SH upgrade
 ````

-This creates settings files and also prepares "rshared" mounted folder ``./Video_Library/`` (so its content reflects the magic ✨ happening inside the docker container)
+This creates settings files and also prepares "rshared" mounted folder ``./Video_Library/`` (so its content reflects the magic ✨ happening inside the docker container and is available to the host system, not only inside the container)
 > Learn more about "rshared" here : https://forums.docker.com/t/make-mount-point-accesible-from-container-to-host-rshared-not-working/108759

 ### 🐳 4/ Docker command

 Take a notepad and progressively paste portions of code in sub-sections 4.1 to 4.3 below:
-> don't forget the "\\" before a new line
+> don't forget the "\\" before a new line and ignore "..." lines
->
-> ignore blank lines and "..."

 #### 🐳 4.1/ Docker run base